atamalu/Applied-Stats-Sims/Multilevel_Factorial/Multilevel_Factorial.md

 The last step of preparation is constructing the contrast codes.
 Specifically, we want to know:

-  - Is there an effect of sex on AUC? <BR>
+  - Is there an effect of sex on AUC?

-  - Is there an effect of exercise on AUC? <BR>
+  - Is there an effect of exercise on AUC?

-  - Does the effect of exercise depend on the subject’s sex? <BR>
+  - Does the effect of exercise depend on the subject’s sex?

 <!-- end list -->